andrewxhill/cartodb-examples/security-definer/table-level/README.md

 _1 should be changed to pure SQL pending Ghost Table rake feature deploy_

-## Create a new private table

-1. Go to common data
-2. Import any dataset
-3. Rename the table to 'my_private_table'

 ## Permissions table

 You may have noticed that we assigned our users above to two groups, 1 and 2.
 These groups are where table level permissions are defined.
 Let's create the necessary table.